deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 We can see we added a few things above.
 The first is our `hex()` function, which really is just for "pretty printing" purposes.
 It allows us to convert a value to hex, which is obviously how user-mode addresses are represented in Windows.

 Secondly, we can see our `read64()` function.
-This is practically dentical to what we displayed with the arbitrary write primitive.
+This is practically identical to what we displayed with the arbitrary write primitive.
 We use `dataview1` to corrupt the `buffer` of `dataview2` with the address we want to read from.
 However, instead of using `dataview2.setUint32()` to overwrite our target address, we use the `getUint32()` method to retrieve `0x8` bytes from our target address.

 Lastly, `write64()` is _identical_ to what we displayed in the code before the code above, where we walked through the process of performing an arbitrary write.
 We have simply "templatized" the read/write process to make our exploitation much more efficient.